kevdsteele/liri-app/README.md

 #### Switch Statement to evaluate command line agruements and call the associated function

-* The swich statement for **do-what-it-says** first uses FS to read the external text file values and then passes the values to the liriBot function
+* The swich statement for **do-what-it-says** first uses FS to read the external text file values and then passes the values to the primary liriBot function

 #### keys.js, .env file and DotEnv node package used to process and protect the Spotify API key